badrihippo/flask-admin-walrusmodel/README.md

 the scripts.
 You will need to either have the `hirlite` python package installed, or edit testapp.py to use an actual Redis database.

 I'm still at the beginning stage of coding.
-Of course, any help would be appreciated :-)
+Feel free to join in with any of the unimplemented points listed in the "Implementation status" section above.
+Any help would be appreciated :-)

 And I'm still new to development, so don't worry about messing with my coding style: I don't have one yet!